Understanding and Harnessing Organic Growth

 The Takeaway

 Organic growth refers to the growth of a business through internal processes, utilizing its own resources.
 Businesses often grow organically by optimizing processes, reallocating resources, and adding new products or services.
-It contrasts from inorganic growth, which is often accomplished through dealmaking to acquire other companies and products.
+It is the opposite of inorganic growth, which is often accomplished by acquiring other companies or products through dealmaking.
 Either approach may involve outside financing.
 However, inorganic growth generally requires significantly more capital than organic growth.

 If you’re looking to finance business growth, you likely have an array of options.